149189/Transfer_Learning_on_10_Food_Classes/README.md

 # Transfer_Learning_on_10_Food_Classes
 I trained a model to classify images into 10 different food categories using transfer learning.
-I utilized two powerful pre-trained models as feature extractors: ResNet 50 V2 and EfficientNetB0.
+I utilized two powerful pre-trained models as feature extractors: ***ResNet 50 V2*** and ***EfficientNetB0***.

 Key Steps:
 1. Data Preprocessing: The dataset consisted of 10 food classes, and images were resized and normalized to match the input requirements of the models.